 Rules of Origin

-This guide introduces rules of origin, what they are, what you need to know, follow up actions and provides scenario planning information to prepare you for 2021.
+This guide introduces rules of origin and includes information on what they are, what you need to know, follow up actions and provides scenario planning information.

 These are important codes which identify your goods, you need to know what these codes are, how to check if they are right (including how to videos).